SYLLABUS: Digital Photo Sketchbook Spring 2018

 1. TUTORIALS: Julieanne Kost on Develop Module

-3. SHOOT more photos either on or off campus: Post the best of your edited and enhanced photos to your blog for a total of @10 photos.
+2. SHOOT more photos either on or off campus: Post the best of your edited and enhanced photos to your blog for a total of @10 photos.
 You can also use different versions of the same photo if you think more than one version is compelling.
-EDIT and enhance your photographs in Lightroom using some of the DEVELOP Module techniques: cross-processing, toning, selective coloring, etc, demonstrated by Luke Savin and Julieanne Kost.
+EDIT and enhance your photographs in Lightroom using some of the DEVELOP Module techniques: cross-processing, toning, selective coloring, etc. Remember Julieanne Kost.

 4. BLOGS: Post your images: Everyone will be showing their blogs up on the faculty computer to the class starting at 5:00 pm for our next class meeting